KEY QUESTIONS IN ENVIRONMENTAL PSYCHOLOGY - 2023/4

 Prerequisites / Co-requisites

-The module will largely address two topics in environment-behaviour research
+The module largely addresses two topics in environment-behaviour research:

 - Architectural psychology and environmental design.
-This includes topics such as place identity, environmental aesthetics, environmental cognition and wayfinding, environmental restoration, and environmental stress.
+This includes topics such as environmental aesthetics, restorative environments, nature and health, and environmental stress;

 |Assessment type||Unit of assessment||Weighting|